-Use it to answer questions like “am I burning the weekly limit faster than I should?” before you commit to a long agent run, or “how much of my 5-hour budget is left until the next reset?” when you suspect you’re close to the wall.
+Use it to answer questions like “am I burning the weekly limit faster than I should?” before you commit to a long agent run, “how much of my 5-hour budget is left until the next reset?” when you suspect you’re close to the wall, or “how much of my Grok monthly credit have I burned this month?” before kicking off a long Grok run.

 Synopsis